Timerise/Data-science-collection/README.md

 # This collections is mostly directed at coding, there are a lot of simple mistakes.
-Over looking a time series data set..etc..
 # I was too focus on reviewing coding methods that I overlooked simple stuff.
 # Check out my offical portfolio repository for some really good examples of data analysis